acuminous/jinkies/README.md

 Jinkies is configured with some default content, so as soon add jobs you should start receiving notifications.

-[creatingThemes]: Creating Themes & Uploading Theme Content
+<a id="creatingThemes"/>Creating Themes & Uploading Theme Content
 -----------------------------------------
 The Jinkies default content is pretty dull.
 We'd love to have shipped it with our Scooby Doo, Star Wars and Tron sound samples, but were too worried about copyright